 On their website, Planned Parenthood mentions the cramping and pain with the copper IUD, but uses the same words for explaining hormonal IUDs: “Some people have side effects after getting their IUD.
 They usually go away in about 3–6 months, once your body gets used to the visitor in your uterus.
 So if you can stick it out for a few months, there’s a good chance the side effects will ease up.”
 This statement is an outright lie.

 In 2014, the cost for ParaGard was $754 and the cost of the Mirena IUD was $863.
-It could be that Planned Parenthood’s ready endorsement of these products is because either they make more money by promoting it or pharmaceutical companies give them a discount.
+It could be that Planned Parenthood’s ready endorsement of these products is because either they make more money by promoting them.
+Or, it could be that pharmaceutical companies give them a discount or a kickback.
 Planned Parenthood no longer recommends NuvaRing, and Merck no longer sings its praises either.

 Threats and dangers of a copper IUD